Click on a question or topic to reveal more information

 What is the parking rate in the ramp across the street?

-What can I do at the Guthrie?
+What can I do at the Guthrie Theater?

 In addition to our nationally-recognized work, our building generates excitement of its own, drawing visitors from all parts of the country and from around the world.
-Besides seeing the plays and concerts on our stages you can dine at Sea Change or Level Five Cafe, take a class or join a discussion, enjoy our spectacular views from our public lobbies, relax in Level Five Express, take a backstage tour, shop in the Guthrie store and more.
+Besides seeing the plays and concerts on our stages you can dine at Sea Change or Level Five Cafe, take a class or join a discussion, enjoy our spectacular views from our public lobbies, relax in Level Five Express, take a backstage tour, shop in the Guthrie Store and more.

 Can I take pictures in the building?

 The Guthrie is open to the public and you are welcome to take photos and videos for your personal, non-commercial use in the lobbies of Levels Four, Five and Nine.
+Photography and videography are never permitted in the theaters.

 Portrait and wedding photographers are welcome to use the lobbies of Levels Four, Five and Nine free of charge with the following restrictions: